 As a result of the expanding scope of our Israeli operations, our currency rate fluctuation risk associated with the exchange rate movement of the U.S. dollar against the New Israeli Shekel ("NIS") has increased.
-For the year ended December 31, 2009, the U.S dollar appreciated against the NIS to levels more consistent with the recent historical average which had a positive impact on our results of operations and financial conditions when compared to 2008.
-For the year ended December 31, 2009, expenses generated by our Israeli operations totaled \$23.0 million.
+For the year ended December 31, 2010, the U.S dollar depreciated approximately 5% as compared to the NIS which had a negative impact on our results of operations and financial conditions when compared to the same period in 2009.
+For the year ended December 31, 2010, expenses incurred by our Israeli operations totaled \$31.7 million.
 We do not currently hedge our foreign currency risk exposure.
 We actively monitor the movement of the U.S. dollar against the NIS and U.K. pound and have considered the use of financial instruments, including but not limited to derivative financial instruments, which could mitigate such risk.
 If we determine that our risk of exposure materially exceeds the potential cost of derivative financial instruments, we may in the future enter in to these types of investments.
 The functional currency of our wholly-owned Israeli subsidiaries, LivePerson Ltd. (formerly HumanClick Ltd.) and Kasamba Ltd., is the U.S. dollar and the functional currency of our operations in the United Kingdom is the U.K. pound.